ericbuschman/vscode-active-user/README.md

-# vscode-active-user README
+# active-user README

-This is the README for your extension "vscode-active-user".
+This is the README for your extension "active-user".
 After writing up a brief description, we recommend including the following sections.

 ## Features